ChiffX/gpu-stock-scraper/README.md

 ## Project Next Steps
+* Build a config file
+* Decouple email, discord, and beep functions from the scraping_functions.py file into their own
 * Add model-specific filtering (meanwhile, filter via website then update URL)
+* Refine search_best_buy() to only return matches for select stores
 * Use a more secure method (potentially oauth) for sending emails
-* Refine search_best_buy() to only return matches for select stores
-* Build a config file